nvda-es/devguides_translation/original_docs/spladdoninternals.md

 StationPlaylist Studio is a broadcast automation software that helps broadcasters schedule trakcs, play jingles and more.
 It includes support for break notes, hourly playlist, track tagging and comes with tools to manage track playback such as setting track intros.
 In studio 5.00 and later, it includes its own stream encoder.

-StationPlaylist Creator is mostly used for planning a show and designing playlists to be used by Studio.
+StationPlaylist Creator and Remote Voice Track (VT) are mostly used for planning a show and designing playlists to be used by Studio.
 It can be used to define spot groups, custom track categories and more.
+Whereas Creator is limited to local playlists, Remote VT is used to manage playlists stored on a remote computer.

 StationPlaylist Track Tool is mainly used for managing tracks.
 It is often employed to define introductions, cue points and other properties of tracks.